 Agents could sign only a portion of a page, and exclude content over which they don’t claim any responsibility, such as ads served alongside the document.

-That content can range from individual hyperlinks to entire documents, and can include text, images, audio, or video.
+That content can range from individual hyperlinks to entire documents and can include text, images, audio, or video.
 The signature can also allow people to verify that the signed content hasn’t been materially altered since the signature was generated.

-If you want to allow your content and signature to be portable, such as for a syndicated article, you could state that in the meta data associated with the content.
+If you want to allow your content and signature to be portable, such as for a syndicated article, you could state that in the metadata associated with the content.

-Ranking and Reputation Scores
+Agent Rank and Reputation Scores

 Tying a page to an author can influence the ranking of that page.
-If the author has a high reputation, content created by him or her many be considered to be more authoritative that similar content on other pages.
+If the author has a high reputation, content created by him or her may be considered to be more authoritative that similar content on other pages.
 If the agent reviewed or edited content instead of authoring it, the score for the content might be ranked differently.

 An agent may have a high reputation score for certain kinds of content, and not for others – so someone working on site involving celebrity news might have a strong reputation score for that kind of content, but not such a high score for content involving professional medical advice.